Heathland and acidic meadows restoration work

-What we are trying to create is often referred to as a mosaic, a thriving heathland made up of dense mats of common heather, interspersed with areas of broom, gorse, birch scrub and patches of bare ground.
+What we are creating is often referred to as a mosaic, a thriving ecologically diverse habitat made up of dense mats of common heather, interspersed with areas of broom, gorse, birch scrub, herb rich meadows and patches of bare ground.

 Lowland heath such as the Rifle Range has been described by Natural England as ‘more threatened than Tropical Rainforest’, and thus must be restored and maintained, to prevent the birds, reptiles and invertebrates that rely on it being lost forever.